-Rhode Island Rental Lease Agreements
+Rhode Island Rental Lease Agreement Templates

 What is a Rhode Island Lease Agreement?

 A Rhode Island Lease Agreement structures a situation in which tenant(s) rent a property in exchange for making regular payments to the landlord/owner of the dwelling.
 The lease can be edited by the landlord so long all edits keep the document in compliance with RI landlord-tenant statutes.
 Prior to signing the lease, landlords should take the time to vet prospective tenants by requiring them to fill out a rental application form.

 Landlord-Tenant Guides / Handbooks

 When is Rent Due?

 As established by § 34-18-15(c), rent has to be paid at the time and place as agreed upon by the landlord and tenant(s).
 Unless there is an agreement to the contrary, rent for fixed-term tenancies is payable in equal monthly installments at the beginning of each month.
 For terms of one month or less, rent is payable at the beginning of the term.
 There is no state statute offering a grace period to tenants.